Gold-filled jewelry: Regulations

+Marketing

 The related terms "rolled gold plate" and "gold overlay" may legally be used in some contexts if the layer of 14k gold constitutes no less than 5% weight of the item.
 In the jewelry industry, gold-filled is never abbreviated as "GF" or "gold GF" on product markings.
 This abbreviation is incompatible with FTC guidelines, which require clear labeling of the gold content and fineness (e.g., 1/20 14K GF).

-Most high quality gold-filled pieces have the same appearance as high carat gold, and gold-filled items, even with daily wear, can last 10 to 30 years though the layer of gold will eventually wear off exposing the metal underneath.
+Most high quality gold-filled pieces have the same appearance as high karat gold, and gold-filled items, even with daily wear, can last 10 to 30 years though the layer of gold will eventually wear off exposing the metal underneath.
 The layer of gold on gold-filled items is 5 to 10 times thicker than that produced by regular gold plating, and 15 to 25 times thicker than that produced by gold electroplate (sometimes stamped HGE for "high grade electroplate" or HGP for "heavy gold plate", though neither of these terms have any legal meaning, and indicate only that the item is gold plated).